-Presently, under ENSA project I am working in the group of Dr Richard Harrison to understand the evolution of actinorhizal root nodule symbiosis in Rosaceae family by comparative genomics and in the process engineer RNS in Strawberry (Fragaria vesca) and Apple (Malus sylvestris).
+Presently, under ENSA project I am working to understand the evolution of actinorhizal root nodule symbiosis in Rosaceae family by comparative genomics and in the process engineer RNS in Strawberry (Fragaria vesca) and Apple (Malus sylvestris).

-Engineering Nitrogen Symbiosis for Africa (ENSA); Re-engineering nodulation in strawberry and apple; Duration: June 2019-Sep 2022; Partners: Sainsbury laboratories, University of Cambridge, Wageningen University, Aarhus University, University of Freiburg, University of Illinois, James Hutton Institute, John Innes Centre, University of Toulouse III
+Enabling Nitrogen Symbiosis for Agriculture (ENSA); Re-engineering nodulation in strawberry and apple; Duration: June 2019-Sep 2022; Partners: Sainsbury laboratories, University of Cambridge, Wageningen University, Aarhus University, University of Freiburg, University of Illinois, James Hutton Institute, John Innes Centre, University of Toulouse III

 Kundu A, DasGupta M. Silencing of putative cytokinin receptor Histidine Kinase1 inhibits both inception and differentiation of root nodules in Arachis hypogaea.
 (2017) Mol Plant Microbe Interact.